thedevsaddam/slack-notifier/README.md

 # Slack notifier
-This script will help you to send slack scheduled notification (message) like `daily stand up meeting`, `prayer reminder` etc
+This script will help you to send slack scheduled notification (message) like `daily stand up meeting`, `prayer reminder` etc.

 ---
 ### Installation